-The Arts
+The Arts Electives

 Electives within The Arts use a range of methods to assess student progress and skills.
-These methods include solo performance, ensemble performance, research projects and assignments, theory tests, film presentations, computer aided design, and visual diary processes.
+These methods include solo performance, ensemble performance, research projects, development of folios and response to a design brief, theory tests, film presentations, computer aided design, and visual diary processes.